-Payment service providers have an obligation to provide information about cross-border payments as of 1 January 2024
+Payment service providers have an obligation to provide information about cross-border payments as of 1 January 2024 (CESOP)

 Starting 1 January 2024, payment service providers in the EU will have a new obligation to provide information about cross-border payments.
 Payment service providers include banks and credit institutions, for example.
 The obligation to provide information is based on the amendment under the payment information directive (EU 2020/284).
 The objective of the amendment is to reduce VAT fraud in international e-commerce and to ensure fair competition between companies.

 Payment service providers must retain information on cross-border payments and report it to the Tax Administration for each calendar quarter.
 The Tax Administration forwards the information to the Central Electronic System of Payment information (CESOP) maintained by the Commission.
 Payment transaction information can be utilised in tax control.

 Payment service provider refers to a payment institution or a credit institution that usually needs an authorisation to operate.
 Payment service providers include banks, for example.
 In addition, “payment service provider” may refer to an issuer of electronic money and to a postal company that has a universal service obligation.

 Payment service refers to bank transfer, direct debiting, card payment by a bank or credit card, transmission of money and electronic wallet services, for example.

 What payments does the obligation to provide information apply to?